mrdaemon/exosphere/docs/source/installation.rst

 Platform specific notes will appear whenever relevant, but the process should be the same across all platforms.

+Exosphere technically supports more platforms than the ones listed above, but these are the ones we have explicitly tested.
+You can still follow the instructions below in most cases, but your mileage may vary.

 Installing from PyPI
 ----------------------